dpksng/bookmymovie/README.md

 Backend
 --------------------------
-Java
+Java,
-Spring MVC
+Spring MVC,
-Hibernate
-JSP
-JSTL
-Servlet Sessions
+Hibernate,
+JSP,
+JSTL,
+Sessions,
-Spring Security
+Spring Security,

 Front End
 --------------------------
-HTML
-CSS
+HTML,
+CSS,
+bootstrap

 This is more than enough for final year project